-The first substantial wave of summer steelhead pushes into the upper river in July and cool water temperatures keep pulling them up all summer long.
+The first substantial wave of summer steelhead settles into the upper river in July and cool water temperatures keep pulling them up all summer long.
 Research conducted by ODFW concludes that one third of the run destined for the upper Rogue typically reach it by August 1.
 Bright and aggressive, these fish make getting up early easy.

 Mild days and rustling leaves of fall (September – November) define steelheading more than any other season on the upper Rogue.
 Abundant wild steelhead, beautiful holding water, and special fly only regulations keep guests returning year after year.

 December through mid-April represents the winter season on the Rogue.
 Temperatures drop, rain falls, the river rises and the clear currents transition to ‘steelhead green’.
 Late summer steelhead continue to funnel into the upper river and each pulse of water brings the promise of wild winter steelhead.
 Often dime bright and thick-bodied, the hunt for winter fish transforms steelheaders into obsessed steelheaders.
 March and April represent the peak of the run and spring-like conditions only sweetens the pursuit.